Home > 2003

 Throughout the years, Bears in Mind helped ARKA with food for the bears, renovations of the enclosures and donated transport crates.
 The remaining four (2016) bears are doing well.
 ARKA aims to gradually expand the sanctuary in order to provide shelter to more bears and other wildlife in need.
 The sanctuary will also include a visitor centre in the future.

-The final support from Bears in Mind came in 2019 when we provided necessary funds to install sliding doors in order to connect the different enclosures, the roof of the indoor enclosures was replaced as well.
+In 2019 we provided necessary funds to install sliding doors in order to connect the different enclosures, the roof of the indoor enclosures was replaced as well.
 The outdoor enclosure of the bears was expanded and an extra pond was created, so the bears could enjoy the outdoors much more!